acha11/doomviewer/src/readme.md

 ## Todo

+* Spawn at correct height and look angle
+* Stick to floor
+* Skybox
+* Accelerating movement
+* Correctly handle transparent textures like those to the player's left (near the chainsaw) at the start of Doom 2 MAP01
 * Animated floors and ceilings
-* Skybox
 * Animated Walls
-* Spawn at correct height and look angle
-* Stick to floor
 * Things
 * Bundle geometry with same material to reduce draw calls
 * Flickering lights
-* Accelerating movement

 ## Done